Increased Complexity in Healthcare

-Given the extensive and increasing use of medication, the potential for adverse drug events (ADEs) and for patient medication non-adherence presents a critical patient safety and public health challenge.
-The Alliance for Human Research Protection reports that 2.5 to 4 million serious, disabling or fatal ADEs occur on an annual basis.
+Given the extensive and increasing use of medication, the potential for ADEs and for patient medication non-adherence presents a critical patient safety and public health challenge.
+The Alliance for Human Research Protection reports that 2.5 to 4 million serious, disabling, or fatal ADEs occur on an annual basis.
 In 2009, the New England Healthcare Institute estimated that medication non-adherence is responsible for $290 billion in otherwise avoidable medical spending annually in the U.S. alone.
 ADEs contribute an additional $3.5 billion to healthcare costs on a yearly basis, according to the Institute of Medicine.

 Need for Personalization, Medication Risk Mitigation™

 Research suggests that a majority of ADEs are preventable.
 The current tools for medication safety produce inconsistent results and are widely viewed as ineffective.
 Personalized and precision-based methods are absent in prevailing trial-and-error approaches to medication selection.
 A provider’s ability to deliver optimal patient care is limited by insufficient data at the point of prescribing.